catchx17/CatchX17/README.md

 ## Hello!
 I am ZeroX!👋

 Here are something about me:
-- 🌱 I’ve been graduated from AnHui University of Technology and have been working at [GREE](https://www.gree.com/) for one year.
+- 🌱 I’ve been graduated from AnHui University of Technology.
+- 💼 I have been working at [GREE](https://www.gree.com/) for one year, but now I work at [Pacdora](https://pacdora.com).
 - 🤔 Be interested in Cloud Native and I'm a Red Hat Certified Engineer (RHCE).
 - 💬 More about me at [https://zerox.cc.cd](https://zerox.cc.cd/)